 It is a browser-based test

-McKinsey doesn’t require you to download anything to take the test.
-All you need is a trusty browser and an Internet connection.
-The tricky part is how reliable your computer and Internet connection is.
+McKinsey does not require you to download anything to take the test.
+All you need is a reliable browser and an Internet connection.
+The tricky part is determining how good your computer and Internet connection are.

-As long as you don’t use Internet Explorer, the notoriously slow browser, you will be just fine.
-If you are on a Mac, I recommend using Safari as it is the native browser and therefore, the most optimized.
-If you are on Windows or Linux, go for Chrome, Microsoft Edge, or Mozilla Firefox.
+If you are on a Mac, I recommend using Safari, as it is the native browser and, therefore, the most optimized.
+If you are on Windows or Linux, go for Chrome, Microsoft Edge, or Mozilla Firefox, whichever suits you best.

 It contains heavy 3D renders

 Being a prestigious consulting firm, McKinsey puts a lot of effort into polishing its image.
 Naturally, the recruitment test has to be appealing as well.
-And what they chose to do is imbue it with 3D animation.
-Normally, 3D games will be particularly heavy on the GPU, but since the PSG is web-based, it tackles the CPU instead.
+And what they chose to do was imbue it with 3D animation.
+Usually, 3D games will be particularly heavy on the GPU, but since the PSG is web-based, it tackles the CPU instead.

 What you need for the McKinsey PSG/Digital Assessment

-How risky is that, you might ask?
-The answer is roughly 30% of candidates using “old and slow” systems (entry-level computers 3-4 years old) encounter at least one kind of technical problem, with the most common being lag and performance drops.
-And just one month before this article, one of my corresponding test-takers actually failed the test because of lag.
+How risky is that, you might ask.
+The answer is roughly 30% of candidates using “old and slow” systems (3–4-year-old entry-level computers) encounter at least one kind of technical problem, with the most common being lag and performance drops.
+And just a month ago, one of my corresponding test-takers actually failed the test because of lag.

 Pay attention to your hardware when taking the PSG.
 That is the message I am trying to get across here.